Nakama3942/WiretappingScanner/README.md

 - And many other important things.
 -->

+## ATTEMPTION!!!

+1. For the program to work, you need to install Nmap!!!
+We recommend [the official source of the developer](https://nmap.org/download.html). ТAlso install the library in Python: ```pip install python-nmap```.
+2. After installing the program, add Nmap to your system PATH variables.
+Now WiretappingScanner will scan all devices on the local network with a static(!)
+IP address.
+3. To make the device visible on the network: connect it to your Wi-Fi and set the device's IP address to static in the local network settings.
+Now Nmap will be able to detect your device on the local network, and you can connect it to the program.

 ## LICENSE

 The full text of the license can be found at the following [link](https://github.com/Nakama3942/WiretappingScanner/blob/master/LICENSE).